eliflores/my-profile-com-mx/mysite/content/project/how-to-fix-an-x-wing.md

 +++
 client_name = ""
-date = "2016-04-27"
+date = "2016-11-04"
 image = ""
 image_preview = ""
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit." tags = [] title = "Deep Learning" external_link = ""
+summary = "I'll teach you how to fix an X-wing and not die in the process." tags = [] title = "How to fix an X-wing for dummies" external_link = ""

 +++